nautobot/helm-charts/docs/development/testing.md

 ## Unittesting

-The repository support Helm unittesting using the `helm-unittest` library (https://github.com/helm-unittest/helm-unittest).
+The repository supports Helm unittesting using the `helm-unittest` library (https://github.com/helm-unittest/helm-unittest).
 Follow the installation docs to install the plugin.

 After the plugin is installed you can run `helm unittest charts/nautobot` command to execute tests.
 The following snippet show an example: